PNSmith/pnsmith.github.io/_posts/2021-09-24-cheesy-chipotle-bean-quesadillas.md

 a) When hot, carefully lay the quesadillas in the pan.
 b) Fry until golden, 2 mins each side.
 Turn carefully.Lightly press down on the tortillas with a spatula to ensure they stick together and brown nicely.
 TIP: You may have to do this in batches, adding a little more oil to the pan each time -
-c)just cover the cooked quesadillas with foil to keep warm.
+c) Just cover the cooked quesadillas with foil to keep warm.

 ### 4. Prep the Avocado